hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

-Functions (other than unfucs) that operate on numpy arrays can also operate on :py:class:`~.api.signals.BaseSignal` instances, however they return a numpy array instead of a :py:class:`~.api.signals.BaseSignal` instance e.g.:
+Functions (other than unfucs) that operate on numpy arrays can also operate on :class:`~.api.signals.BaseSignal` instances, however they return a numpy array instead of a :class:`~.api.signals.BaseSignal` instance e.g.:

 .. code-block:: python